Everyone over the age of 3 needs an adult ticket

 The Efteling theme park opened its doors for the first time on 31 May 1952.
 It started with only the Fairy tale Forest with original fairy tales like Sleeping Beauty, Snow White, and The Frog Prince.
 Dutch artist Anton Pieck helped create the theme park and added the romantic touch that sets the Efteling theme park apart from others.

 Over the years more attractions opened and now there is even an Efteling Hotel and an Efteling Golf Park.
 And Efteling never stops reinventing itself with new rides.
-The family attraction Max & Moritz was added in 2020, this double roller coaster lets you experience an exciting and crazy ride full of tricks.
+On 31 October 2024, the newest attraction opens: Danse Macabre!
 And more new attractions are already in the works.

 Are you up for an adventure and do you want to escape the busy city?
 Plan your enchanting Efteling visit now!
 Efteling’s World of Wonders is easily reached by either car or public transport.
 Get your Efteling tickets here and get ready to be transported to a World of Wonders.